Volgotanker: Post-Soviet

 Since the late 1980s, the operations entered a decline along with much of the Soviet economy.
 In 1992, the company was privatized as a Joint-Stock Company (a corporation).
 With the decline of domestic operations, transportation of oil for export became the main line of business for the company, reaching 70% of its operations by 1993.
 It was not until the early 21st century that the volume of operations started to rise again.

-Besides its traditional Baltic and Black Sea export directions, in the 2003 Volgotanker resumed using the White Sea-Baltic Canal.
+Besides its traditional Baltic and Black Sea export directions, in the 2003 Volgotanker resumed using the White Sea–Baltic Canal.
 The plan was to transport 800,000 tons of fuel oil this way, for transfer to Latvian seagoing tankers at a floating transfer station near the Osinki Island in the Onega Bay, 36 km north-east of the port of Onega.
 The next year plans were for 1,500,000 tons.
 Local fishery authorities reported that some 74 km of the coast were contaminated by oil, at least 300 seabirds and a number of seals died.
 As a result, fines were paid by Volgotanker to the city of Onega, the transfer operations closed down by the Arkhangelsk Oblast authorities after only 220,000 tons have been exported, and the company did not get a permit for similar operations in the following year.

 Yukos was Volgotanker's largest customer as well as a major shareholder.
 As Yukos started having problems with the government in the mid-2000s, it was replaced with Rosneft as the main customer.

 In 2004, Volgotanker itself has been charged with tax evasion and levied a fine of $23 million.
 After a few rocky years, the company was eventually placed into bankruptcy in 2007, and sales of assets were impending as of the summer 2007.
-On November 11, 2007, one of their boats, Volgoneft-139, broke apart in the Kerch Strait, spilling at least 1,300 tons of fuel oil into the sea.